Rayla: Book Three: Sun (2019)

-Rayla, Callum and Zym finally reach the Storm Spire, the mountain home of the Queen Zubeia, where they reunite with Ezran and Bait.
-When the group reaches the top, however, they discover Zubeia has gone comatose in her grief over losing her mate and her egg.
-When a repentant Soren arrives and warns them about Viren's invasion, Rayla decides to stay and protect the Dragon Queen as an act of redemption for her parents.
-Using moon magic, Callum learns that Rayla's parents actually stayed and fought until overpowered, and convinced Viren not to destroy Zym's egg, thus saving him.
+Rayla, Callum, and Zym finally reach the Storm Spire, the sky nexus and home of Zubeia, where they reunite with Ezran and Bait.
+When the group reaches the top, they are greeted by the Skywing elf mage Ibis, who reveals that Zubeia has gone comatose in her grief over losing her mate and her egg.
+When a repentant Soren arrives and warns them about Viren's invasion, Ibis encourages the group to leave with Zym to protect him from Viren.
+Rayla decides to stay and give her life to protect the Dragon Queen as an act of redemption for her parents failure.
+This causes a heated argument between her and Callum, who accuses her of acting out of pride, and she storms off to the summit.
+Using moon magic, Callum learns that Rayla's parents stayed and fought until overpowered, and convinced Viren steal the egg rather than destroy it as it could be used for dark magic, thus saving Zym.
+Relieved by this, Rayla agrees to decide together what to do the protect Zym.
 Joined by Amaya, Janai and the remnants of the Sunfire Elves' army, Rayla and her friends prepare to make their stand against Viren and his army of magically enhanced soldiers.

-During the battle, Rayla stays in the Storm Spire to protect Zym.
-They are later attacked by Viren, who attempts to harvest Zym's power for himself.
-In an act of self-sacrifice, Rayla throws herself and Viren off the pinnacle.
-Callum leaps after them, developing the ability to fly and saving Rayla, while Viren falls to his death.
-As they fly back to the Storm Spire, Rayla and Callum finally confess their love for each other.
-Afterwards, Rayla, Callum and the others watch as Zubeia awakens and reunites with Zym.
+During the battle, Rayla stays in the Storm Spire to protect Zym and is appointed a dragonguard like her parents.
+She is later attacked and immobilised by Viren, who attempts to harvest Zym's power for himself.
+After freeing herself with Bait's help, she confronts Viren at the summit of the Storm Spire but he disarms her with a wave of dark magic and continues to harvest Zym's power.
+In a last-ditch effort to save Zym, Rayla tackles Viren and herself off the pinnacle.
+Callum leaps after them, unlocking the ability to turn his arms into wings and saving Rayla, while Viren falls to his death.
+As they fly back to the Storm Spire, Rayla and Callum finally confess their love for each other in the form a midair passionate kiss.
+Afterward, Rayla, Callum, and the others watch as Queen Zubeia awakens and reunites with her infant son and heir.